 2. Take a Bike Ride in Grand Teton National Park

 Many locals consider the highlight of spring to be the plowing of Grand Teton National Park's inner road.
 After a long winter, there is nothing like dusting off the bikes and heading into the park for a day of cruising.
-The road closes to motorized vehicles at the Bradley and Taggart Lake trail-head parking lot and is currently plowed all the way to Signal Mountain Lodge.
+The road closes to motorized vehicles at the Bradley and Taggart Lake trail-head parking lot.
 Pack a picnic lunch (and your bear spray!) and enjoy the best view of the Tetons.

 4. Shop the Spring Sales!

 Ski shops and outdoor gear stores discount their winter merchandise to make space for summer inventory.
-This is a great opportunity to purchase demo skis and stock up on outerwear and gear for next season.
+This is a great opportunity to take a walk in the fresh spring air, purchase demo skis and stock up on outerwear and gear for next season.

 5. Visit the National Museum of Wildlife Art

 When area ski resorts close for the season, the National Museum of Wildlife Art stays open, offering it's educational programming, events and fine art collections for visitors of all ages.
-Upcoming events include Young at Art, Mix’d Media: Drawing on Instinct and a preview of a new exhibit, Rugged Impressionism.
+Check out upcoming events here.